-The CDE Guidebook on Policy and Example Practices should be referenced when developing CE programs.
+The CE Guidelines and FAQ webpage should be referenced when developing CE programs.
 In addition to CE policy and procedures, schools offering ASCENT must follow the CDE's request for participation process annually.
-Comprehensive guidance for CE and ASCENT can be found on the following CDE webpages: Concurrent Enrollment ASCENT
+Comprehensive guidance for CE and ASCENT can be found on the following CDE webpages: